Automated release on GitHub Actions

 Step 2

-Create a NPM token with publish access.
-You can create one at https://www.npmjs.com/settings/[username]/tokens
+To use npm tokens for authentication instead, create a npm token with publish access.
+You can create one at https://www.npmjs.com/settings/[username]/tokens (replace [username] with your username):

 Then the token needs to be added as a secret in the GitHub repository:

-- Click "New repository secret" and add the token as
+• Click "New repository secret" and add the token as npm_PUBLISH_TOKEN

 Step 3